 Year of Theatre in Russia

-The collection of the Presidential Library, which is dedicated to the Year of the Theatre in Russia, spotlights different aspects of the development of theatre in our country: the origins of the theatre in pre-Petrine Rus’, theatrical traditions of peoples of Russia, activities of theatre administrative bodies in the Russian Empire, present-day searches for new forms and genres, norms and rules for actors and other theatre professionals, stage set design and staging, and theatre life in regions.
-One of the sections contains materials about prominent personalities - biographical information about directors, actors and other theatre representatives.
+Year 2019 has been declared the Year of Theatre in Russia.
+The Presidential Library’s collection, marking this event, reveals various aspects of the development of theatre in Russia: the history of theatre in pre-Petrine Rus, theatrical traditions of the peoples of Russia, work of theatre management bodies in the Russian Empire, current search for new forms and genres, norms and rules for actors and other professions associated with theatre, decoration and organization of performances, theatrical life in the regions.
+The highlight of the collection is personal materials, such as biographical data on directors, actors and other representatives of theatre.

 The collection includes official documents, archival materials, monographs, serial publications, graphic materials, audiovisual resources.
 It is based on the array of archival documents from collection 497 "The Direction of Imperial Theatres of the Ministry of the Imperial Court" of the Russian State Historical Archive.
 The collection also involved documents provided by libraries, archives, higher educational institutions, museums and scientific organisations, theatres, cultural centres and foundations.
 The participating libraries are: the Library of the Presidential Executive Office of the Russian Federation, the Russian State Library, the National Library of Russia, the State Public Historical Library, the St. Petersburg State Theatre Library, the Central Naval Library, the Vladimir Mayakovsky Central City Public Library, the Central Library System of Krasnogvardeysky District of St. Petersburg, the Belgorod State Universal Scientific Library, the Vladimir Regional Universal Scientific Library, the Don State Public Library, the Transbaikal Regional Universal Scientific Library, the Moscow Regional State Scientific Library, the National Library of the Republic of Buryatia, the National Library of the Komi Republic, the Penza Regional Library, the Penza Regional Library for Children and Youth, the Samara Regional Universal Scientific Library, the Stavropol Regional University Scientific Library, the Tula Regional Universal Scientific Library, the Central Library System of the Karabash City District (Chelyabinsk Region), the Interdistrict Centralized Library System of Plastovsky District (Chelyabinsk Region).
 The participating archives are the Russian State Historical Archives, the Leningrad Region State Archive in Vyborg, and the Archival Service of the Kabardino Balkar Republic.
 The participating higher educational institutions are St. Petersburg State University, Herzen State Pedagogical University of Russia, St. Petersburg State Institute of Culture, Rimsky-Korsakov St. Petersburg Musical College, Kostroma State University, Ural Federal University.
 The participating museums and scientific institutions are the State Russian Museum, the Tobolsk Historical and Architectural Museum-Reserve, the Children's Postcard Museum, the Faberge Museum, the Russian Institute of Art History.
 The participating theatres, cultural centres and foundations are the Chamber Musical Theatre "St. Petersburg Opera", the Chelyabinsk State Drama Chamber Theatre, the Chelyabinsk Arts Centre "Theatre + Cinema" (Theatre "Maneken"), the V. Volkhovsky Chelyabinsk State Puppet Theatre, the Miass House of Culture "Brigantina" (Chelyabinsk Region), the Cultural and Historical Foundation "Link of Times", the Yulian Semyonov Cultural Foundation, the Karl Bulla Foundation of Historical Photography.
 The media participants are the Russian Historical Channel, Municipal Government Institution "Capital of the Urals", Nashe Radio, PJSC Krasnaya Zvezda.